The Multiple-Access Channel with Entangled Transmitters: Introduction

 The remainder of this paper is organized as follows.
+Section~\ref{Section:Related_Work} reviews related work on the MAC with classical correlation between the transmitters.
 Section~\ref{Section:Preliminaries} includes basic definitions and the model description.
 In Section~\ref{Section:Main_Results}, we present our main results on the classical MAC with entangled transmitters, where the entanglement resources can be either unlimited (Section~\ref{Subsection:Main_Result}), or at a limited rate (\ref{Subsection:Rate_Limit_EA}).
-In addition, we examine the example by Leditzky \etal \cite{LeditzkyAlhejjiLevinSmith:20p} in Section~\ref{Subsection:Magic_Example}.
-We prove the main results in Sections \ref{app:CardCl} and \ref{app:etMAC}: In Section \ref{app:CardCl}, we show that our capacity formula is exhausted with a finite-dimensional ancilla, and in Section~\ref{app:etMAC}, we prove the capacity theorem.
-In Section~\ref{Section:Discussion}, we summarize, and in the appendix, we show that the capacity region associated with the average and maximal error criteria is identical.
+We examine the example by Leditzky et al. \cite{LeditzkyAlhejjiLevinSmith:20p} in Section~\ref{Subsection:Magic_Example}, and consider the effect of classical and quantum conferencing on the capacity region in Section \ref{Section:Main_Results_Conferencing}.
+We prove the main results in Sections \ref{app:CardCl}-\ref{app:etMAC_Conferencing}.
+In Section \ref{app:CardCl}, we show that our formulas are exhausted with finite-cardinality auxiliary variables.
+In Sections \ref{app:etMAC_In} and \ref{app:etMAC_Out}, we prove the capacity theorems for entangled transmitters, and in Section~\ref{app:etMAC_Conferencing}, for both entangled and conferencing transmitters.
+In Section~\ref{Section:Discussion}, we summarize and discuss open directions, and in the appendix, we show that the capacity regions associated with the average and maximal error criteria are identical.